Riley’s butterfly find

 Macoun's Arctic butterfly (Photo by Ashrunner's Photo Safaris)

 Molly Dube is the 2019 communications intern for the Nature Conservancy of Canada’s (NCC’s) Alberta Region.
 She is currently studying natural resource conservation at the University of British Columbia in Vancouver.
 Molly is passionate about Canadian conservation and environmental protection.
 Her goal is to communicate conservation information in a way that will get people excited, inspired to learn more and take action.

-An exciting discovery has been made at Ghost Horse Hills, which is a property 40 kilometers southeast of Edmonton that the Nature Conservancy of Canada (NCC) manages.
+An exciting discovery has been made at Ghost Horse Hills, which is a property north of Edmonton that the Nature Conservancy of Canada (NCC) manages.
 A species of butterfly that had never been seen in this area before was found by Riley Brown, a Grade 5 student from Morinville Public School, during an outdoor education class trip.

 Riley and his class went to Ghost Horse Hills, which is near the Halfmoon Lake Provincial Natural Area, to conduct a butterfly biodiversity survey with NCC and the Sturgeon Outdoor Classroom.
 Biodiversity surveys are a way of determining what species are in an area, and how many of them are there.
 This is an important conservation tool because changes in population and diversity can be reflective of the quality of the area’s habitat.

 The Sturgeon Outdoor Classroom is an education program where teachers take their classes into nature.
 Mrs. Barr, Riley’s teacher, wanted to get her class outdoors for a social studies unit called “Caring for Canada.”